 #6.
 Extending Your Home:

 If you have the money and the time for a large project in your home, you might want to consider building an extension to add the space that you need.
-For example, a conservatory can become an extra room, or simply used for storing items that are currently taking up far too much space in your home.
-Or, if you have a garage that goes unused, turning this into an extra reception room can help with creating a more spacious living area.
+For example, a conservatory can become an extra room or simply used for storing items that are currently taking up far too much space in your home.
+Or, if you have a garage that goes unused, turning this into an extra reception room can help create a more spacious living area.

 #7.
 Coat and Shoe Racks: